thingybase/server/app/content/pages/projects/shelving.html.md

 ### Create shelves in Thingybase

 First, find or create the room in your [Thingybase account items](/launch/items) where your shelves are located.
-Click `+ Add item`, enter the name "Shelf 1", and check the `Allow items to be contained within this item` checkbox.
+Click `+ Add item`, enter the name "Shelf 1", and check the `Allow items to be contained within this item` check-box.
 Next click `Create item`, which saves it to your account.
 If you want, click `More...`, `Change icon` and select a shelf icon so it stands out a bit more.

 If you have more shelves, go ahead and add them to the room.